|

 listen.
 This monumental, extremely well organized,

-as the climate warms in terms of food, health,
+reports) what will happen as the climate warms in

-poverty, water, land, environment, migration,
+terms of food, health, poverty, water, land,

-conflict, etc, and analyzes governmental measures to
+environment, migration, conflict, etc, and analyzes

-lessen climate change (carbon trading, taxation, etc).
+governmental measures to lessen climate change (carbon

-Highly technical in parts, but full of summaries,
+trading, taxation, etc).
+Highly technical in parts,

-research results and a wealth of relevant information
+but full of summaries, research results and a wealth

-gathered into one place.
-Available free online,
+of relevant information gathered into one place.

-including a 27 pg.
-Executive Summary.
+online, including a 27 page Executive Summary.
 Something

 New